Locations:

 Certain heartburn meds

-Medications called proton-pump inhibitors that are used to treat ulcers and heartburn may need to be reconsidered when you have IgA nephropathy, C3G or another kidney disease.
+Medications called proton-pump inhibitors that are used to treat ulcers and heartburn may be too risky when you have IgA nephropathy, C3G or another kidney disease.

 Common proton-pump inhibitors include medications that end in “-ole” like: